coreboot/coreboot/Documentation/mainboard/ocp/tiogapass.md

 ## Known issues / feature gaps
 - C6 state is not supported.
-Workaround is to disable C6 support through target OS and Linuxboot kernel paramter, such as "cpuidle.off=1".
+Workaround is to disable C6 support through target OS and Linuxboot kernel parameter, such as "cpuidle.off=1".
 - SMI handlers are not implemented.
 - xSDT tables are not fully populated, such as processor/socket devices, PCIe bridge devices.